RWinterburn/ci-project-4/readme.md

 * Click on the yellow circle on the page repository.
 * You will see the backend working on building the website when this is complete go to "settings"
 * Click "pages"
-* You should see the website link https://rwinterburn.github.io/project-3
+* You should see the website link https://github.com/RWinterburn/ci-project-4
 * Click on the link and you will see the website.

-### Deployment on Cloud Flare
-Currently isn't working asked for an extension on deadline to resolve

 ### Development
-For future development go to https://github.com/RWinterburn/project-3
+For future development go to https://github.com/RWinterburn/ci-project-4
 * Click the green "code" button.
 * Copy the URL
 * Go to your cloud based coding site. e.g. Code Anywhere or Gitpod.io